 Melrose is a unique and diverse neighborhood, and its arts scene reflects that.
 You’ll find everything from traditional fine art to street murals and graffiti.
 The local galleries showcase work from established as well as up-and-coming artists, making it a great place to discover new talent.
 And if you’re in the mood for a live performance, the neighborhood’s theaters and music venues offer a wide range of options, from theater and dance to concerts and comedy shows.
 No matter what interests you, you’re sure to find something that speaks to you in Melrose.
 So come explore the local arts scene with us—you won’t be disappointed!

-Founded in 2014 by Anthony Cran and Naomi deLuce Wilding, Wilding Cran represents international contemporary artists working in a variety of mediums.
-The gallery supports local and universal social causes through arts education programming and philanthropic work.
-In November 2019, the gallery relocated to 1700 S. Santa Fe Ave., a former tire factory, which houses a community of galleries including Vielmetter, Nicodim, and Gavlak.
+Founded in 2014 in Los Angeles’ Lower Arts District, by Anthony Cran and Naomi deLuce Wilding, Wilding Cran Gallery represents international contemporary artists working in various mediums.
+The gallery supports local and universal social causes through arts education programming and philanthropic partnerships.
+In 2025 Wilding Cran moved to its new Melrose Hill location.

 David Zwirner is a contemporary art gallery with locations in New York, Los Angeles, London, Paris, and Hong Kong, and currently represents more than seventy artists and estates.
 The gallery has been home to innovative, singular, and pioneering exhibitions across a variety of media and genres.
 Active in both the primary and secondary markets, David Zwirner has helped foster the careers of some of the most influential artists working today and has maintained long-term representation of a wide-ranging, international group of artists.